 The FLSA covers a wide range of employees in the public sector.
 The act does not, however, apply to all employees.
 Some individuals simply are not covered (non-covered employees).
 Others, while covered by the act, are exempted from certain provisions (exempt employees).

 Non-covered employees are not bound by any provisions of the FLSA.
 Exempt employees, while covered by the FLSA, are exempt from its minimum wage and overtime provisions.
-Employers must keep records for exempt employees, however, there are no FLSA record keeping requirement for non-covered employees.
+Employers must keep records for non-exempt and exempt employees, however, there are no FLSA record keeping requirement for non-covered employees.

 The central overtime provision of the FLSA states that “no employer shall employ any of his employees ... for a work week longer than forty hours unless such employee receives compensation ... at a rate not less than one and one-half times the regular rate at which he is employed.”
 29 U.S.C. § 207(a).
 Section 29 U.S.C. § 203(d) of the act defines an employer to include “any person acting directly or indirectly in the interest of an employer in relation to an employee,” including a public agency.